TugrulKaraaslan/finansal-analiz-sistemi/BRANCH_CLEANUP.md

 The redundant local branch `work` duplicated `main` and has been deleted.
 After cleanup the repository only contains the `main` branch.

 Verification on 2025-07-09 confirms that `main` is the sole branch and there are no additional local or remote branches.
 A second review on the same date reconfirmed the cleanup.

+A later check on 2025-07-23 found the `work` branch present again.
+It has been removed so that only `main` remains.